Tuesday, 12 November 2024

 From a public health and safety perspective, particularly around, as I mentioned before, raw milk, it is going to help to prevent foodborne illnesses, ensuring that consumers can trust the safety of dairy products in Victoria.
 Similarly, the strengthening of licensing requirements for the seafood sector ensures that only those who meet high standards are entrusted with the responsibility of maintaining the safety and quality of seafood products.
 From a regulatory efficiency perspective, it will allow regulators to work more effectively together, responding swiftly to any emerging issues that might affect the food supply chain.
 From an industry sustainability perspective, the necessary regulatory adjustments will support its growth and sustainability.
 It is the sustainability of the agriculture sector that is really important and is one of the key drivers in the government bringing this legislation and the government’s consistent efforts in the space of agriculture.

 Tom McINTOSH: I would love to invite Ms Bath, if she has heard of the peninsula.
 It is in her electorate – $2 billion worth of agricultural products.
-Come to the peninsula, Ms Bath; see the agricultural products, see the horticultural products; come and enjoy paddock to plate, as you discussed.
+Come to the peninsula, Ms Bath; see the agricultural products and the horticultural products; come and enjoy paddock to plate, as you discussed.

 Ann-Marie HERMANS (South-Eastern Metropolitan) (17:55): I also rise to speak on the Agriculture and Food Safety Legislation Amendment Bill 2024, and I also note that the bill amends the Dairy Act 2000, the Food Act 1984, the Meat Industry Act 1993 and the Seafood Safety Act 2003.
 We are very, very pleased that the government has said it has agreed to the coalition’s amendments, and we are looking forward to seeing it vote with us on that since once again we have had to put a little bit of extra thought into a bill.

 I do not want to say too much, because clearly I am losing my voice.
-But I do want to say that we are not particularly happy with elements within the bill because of this but we are very pleased that the government has said it is going to support our amendments, and we look forward to that with great delight.
-I do want to just add one more thing – well, actually I think I will stop there.
+I do want to say that we are not particularly happy with elements within the bill because of this, but we are very pleased that the government has said it is going to support our amendments, and we look forward to that with great delight.
 But I do want to say that we do support these industries.
 We are concerned that there are complete moves afoot that are constantly pushing on our farmers and on our industries, trying to make it incredibly difficult for Victorians to survive and to be able to provide for their families and indeed for the community at a cost that is affordable.
 We need meat.
 We enjoy our meat.
 I love seafood, and quite frankly I do not want anything to be impairing these industries or our farmers.

 South West Victoria is Australia’s top agricultural production region, delivering over $4.6 billion in output annually.
 The food and fibre sector is also the region’s largest, contributing 60% of the region’s GRP and 21.6% of all jobs.